zhendrikse/tdd/tdd-katas/vending-machine/vending-machine-python/README.md

 ```
 </details>

-Obviously, this test fails miserably, as both the deliver method and the
+This test fails miserably, as both the delivery method and the
 enumerations are not defined.
 So let's introduce them both in the
 production code